marty1885/paroli/README.md

 (RKNN support)
 * rknnrt >= 1.6.0

+(API/Web server)
+* Drogon
+* libsoxr
+* libogg
+* libopus
+* libopusenc (You'll need to build this from source if on Ubuntu 22.04.
+Package avaliable starting on 23.04)

 In which `piper-phoenomize` and `onnxruntime` binary (not the source!
 Unless you want to build yourselves!) likely needs to be downloaded and decompressed manually.
 Afterwards run CMake and point to the folders you recompressed them.

 ```bash